RichardTMiles/Singleton/README.md

 ```

-Further/better Implementation examples can be viewed at the (work in progress) CarbonPHP fraimwork.
+Further/better implementation examples can be viewed at the (work in progress) CarbonPHP fraimwork.
 ( https://github.com/RichardTMiles/CarbonPHP )

 2. Package
 ----------

-The abstraction as well as relevant example can be found at (https://github.com/RichardTMiles).
+The abstraction as well as relevant examples can be found at (https://github.com/RichardTMiles).
 [Psr/Singleton] (https://github.com/RichardTMiles) package. (still to-be-created)